Jabulani-N/atlas-gan/dcgan/to-do.md

 # DCGAN

 - [ ] impliment a baseline DCGAN
+   * seems to mean it uses convolutional layers.
+   * this week's autoencoder project used convolutional layers, so we may be able to replicate it
 - [ ] Train that baseline DCGAN on MNIST

 ## Alter the DCGAN